1. QUOTES ABOUT UNIVERSITY COLLEGE

 QUOTE BY ERNEST SIRLUCK:

-This quote is about the 1940s, when he was a PhD student and a Teaching Fellow at UC.
+This quote is about the 1940s, when he was a PhD student and a Teaching Fellow at University College.
 Later, in the 1960s, he became U of T's Dean of Graduate Studies.

 "Croft Chapter House, the university's original chemistry laboratory, was at that time the college's senior common room, where tea and biscuits were served from 3:30 every afternoon.
 [A.S.P.]
 Woodhouse sometimes took me there, and would introduce me to whoever happened to be sitting nearby.
 Gilbert Norwood, the renowned historian of the Greek drama, was a trifle remote, but his colleague Charles Cochrane, later to be equally renowned for his Christianity and Classical Culture, was eager to talk.
 I came to realize that he felt somewhat isolated in his department, which was why he would stand in the cloister outside his office hand-rolling cigarettes and hoping to intercept someone interesting to talk to; it was in that setting that he made me understand something of St. Augustine.
 Indeed, the hundred feet or so of the West Cloister was for me the true Philosopher's Walk of the university, not the sylvan path of that name a few hundred yards to the northeast.
 Several members of the smaller departments, lacking the intellectual company offered by the larger departments, used it much as Cochrane did.
 There Reid MacCallum, tall, lean, and shy, would sometimes try out parts of his difficult theory of aesthetics on me; there too his colleague Fulton Anderson, also tall but neither lean nor shy, would talk very sparingly about Bacon and copiously about how much better he could run the Philosophy department than [G.S.]
 Brett did.
 [Barker] Fairley and [Hermann] Boeschenstein hung out there, separately or together always a pleasure to talk to."